thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 console.log(1 + 2);
 ```

 Now save the file and run it with the Node.js interpreter using the same `node` command.

-**NOTE:** By specifying a file path, the `node` command will start the interpreter.
-Otherwise, it'll start the REPL.
+By specifying a file path, the `node` command will start the interpreter.

 ```shell
 node ~/Desktop/addition.js